rania-benkmicha/Ray-Tracer/README.md

 ## Compilation and running the project

+A C++ project for rendering time-invariant ray-traced scenes.
+Features interactive light source control via mouse input and the ability to save results as BMP images.

 The project can be compiled using the makefile using the **make all** command Then, we should issue the command **./raytracing** in order to run the project.